 Impairment losses are written off against the corresponding assets directly, except for impairment losses recognized in respect of loans and receivables, which are measured at amortized cost, whose recovery is considered doubtful but not remote.
 In this case, the impairment losses are recorded using an allowance account.
 When the Company is satisfied that recovery is remote, the amount considered irrecoverable is written off against loans and receivables directly and any amounts held in the allowance account relating to that borrower are reversed.
-Subsequent recoveries of amounts previously charged to the allowance account are reversed against the allowance account.
-Other changes in the allowance account and subsequent recoveries of amounts previously written off directly are recognized in the statement of profit or loss.
+Subsequent recoveries of amounts previously charged to the allowance account and subsequent recoveries of amounts previously written off directly are recognized in the statement of profit or loss.